djeada/Linux-Notes/notes/enviroment_modules.md

 Environment Modules is especially useful when you need to switch between different versions of the same software.
 For example, you may need to switch between Python 2.7 and Python 3.8 for different projects.
 The steps below illustrate how you can use Environment Modules to handle this task.

-1. Create a directory for Python modulefiles
+I. Create a directory for Python modulefiles

 ```bash
 sudo mkdir /etc/modulefiles/python
 ```

-2. Create and configure a modulefile for Python 2.7:
+II.
+Create and configure a modulefile for Python 2.7:

 ```bash
 sudo touch /etc/modulefiles/python/2.7
 sudo nano /etc/modulefiles/python/2.7
 ```

-3. In the opened nano editor, add the necessary lines to the modulefile (adjust prepend-path lines based on your system's Python 2.7 location).
+III.
+In the opened nano editor, add the necessary lines to the modulefile (adjust prepend-path lines based on your system's Python 2.7 location).

 ```bash
 #%Module 1.0